hernansingh/questions-faq/README.md

 ## Overview

-A vanilla javascript project from freeCodeCamp.
+One basic vanilla javascript project of questions with a drop down answer.
+Project from freeCodeCamp

 ## Contact